Mcorona9/Azure-VM-Prep/README.md

 <h2>To initiate the Azure Honeynet project, the first step is to set up the virtual machines (VMs) that will be utilized.
-VMs serve as cloud-based computers and will establish the core infrastructure of our honeynet.
-The following steps outline the process in Microsoft Azure:</h2>
+VMs serve as cloud-based computers and will establish the core infrastructure of our honeynet. </h2>